 - Applicants who submit an accepted abstract scoring better than 5.1*, who are resident in countries whose gross annual average income was below the US$9,385 mark (as per the UN Human Development Report 2005 rankings) are awarded the amount they request (inclusive of registration fee).

 * Cut-off scores in elements 4c, 4d, 4e and 4f will be adjusted suitably so that budgeted funds are fully expended.

 Once all scholarship applications have been received, and all abstract scores have been assigned, a financial model is created for consideration by the Scholarship Committee to confirm the continuing reasonableness of the assigned concessional component.

 The committee meets once per year by internet communication and by teleconference immediately prior to the mid-year scientific meeting.
-There is a critical time-window for these formal communications which is determined by the cut-off date for scholarship applicationsand completion dates of the author/institution-anonymous abstract reviews relative to the date ofthe mid-year Board meeting where scholarship offers must be confirmed.
+There is a critical time-window for these formal communications which is determined by the cut-off date for scholarship applications and completion dates of the author/institution-anonymous abstract reviews relative to the date of the mid-year meeting where scholarship offers must be confirmed.

 Meeting Minutes / Reports

 2011 Report to the April ISPE Board Meeting, Firenze, Italy